Conversion rate optimization uk

 Sourced from real Google "People Also Ask" queries, refreshed monthly.

-How to optimise conversion rate?
+How to optimize conversion rates?

 Is CRO the same as SEO?

-What is conversion rate optimization for beginners?
+What is conversion rate optimisation?

 Conversion Rate Optimisation